curv3d/curv/ideas/language/objects/Objects.md

   definitions, then processing the first include statement and concatenating those fields (they will override definitions from the first phase), then processing the second include, and so on.
-* In the initial TeaCAD implementation, we may restrict `x` to be only a list, or to be only a simple object (no dependencies or parameters).
+* In the initial Curv implementation, we may restrict `x` to be only a list, or to be only a simple object (no dependencies or parameters).

 The representation is a slot vector and a dictionary.